The Choice (2016 film): Box office

 The Choice grossed $18.7 million in North America and $4.7 million in other territories for a worldwide total of $23.4 million.

 The film was released in North America on February 5, 2016, alongside Pride and Prejudice and Zombies and Hail, Caesar!.
 The film was projected to gross $7–9 million from 2,631 theaters in its opening weekend.
 It made $290,000 from Thursday night previews and $6,050,443 in its opening weekend, finishing fifth at the box office behind Kung Fu Panda 3 ($21.2 million), Hail, Caesar! ($11.4 million), Star Wars: The Force Awakens ($7 million) and The Revenant ($6.9 million).

 Critical reception

-The Choice received negative reviews from critics.
-On Rotten Tomatoes, the film has a rating of 11%, based on 84 reviews, with an average rating of 3.57/10.
-The site's critical consensus reads, "Like the 10 Nicholas Sparks movies before it, The Choice finds tragedy striking star-crossed lovers in the sun-dappled South – yet even for those who loved its predecessors, this gauzy melodrama may feel painfully formulaic."
+The Choice was panned by critics, and was the lowest-rated adaptation of a Nicholas Sparks novel, surpassing The Best of Me.
+On Rotten Tomatoes, the film has a rating of 11%, based on 83 reviews, with an average rating of 3.57/10.
+The site's critical consensus reads: "Like the 10 Nicholas Sparks movies before it, The Choice finds tragedy striking star-crossed lovers in the sun-dappled South – yet even for those who loved its predecessors, this gauzy melodrama may feel painfully formulaic."
 Metacritic reports a score of 26 out of 100, based on 23 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.